 Overall we were all very happy with the Klook Mt Fuji Classic Route Day Tour.
 I gave it a 4-star review on the app.
 I guess if the mountain was hiding behind the clouds and totally not visible we would not be as happy.
 But that is beyond anyone’s control.
 The Gotemba leg was too short but then it’s easy to go back to Gotemba on our own so still okay.

 Want to book the Klook Mt Fuji Classic Route Day Tour?
-Actually, you can book any travel activity with this discount voucher HERE.
+Actually, you can do so HERE.

 Like this post?
 Subscribe to this blog by clicking HERE.